MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

   - If you're using the Office Deployment Tool, include the SCLCacheOverride and SCLCacheOverrideDirectory in the Property element of your configuration.xml file.
 For more information, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

-  - To edit the registry, go to HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration andd a string value of SCLCacheOverride and set the value to 1.
+  - To edit the registry, go to HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration, add a string value of SCLCacheOverride, and set the value to 1.
 Also, add a string value of SCLCacheOverrideDirectory and set the value to the path of the folder to save the licensing token.

    >[!NOTE]
    > If you're using Microsoft Application Virtualization (App-V) to deploy Office 365 ProPlus, the registry location is HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\16.0\\Common\\Licensing.